So you crashed your car…Now what??

 If you’ve been diagnosed with a WAD1 injury you are entitled to 10 treatments directly billed to the auto insurance company.
 Our office uses a team-based-patient-first approach to care and thankfully the procedures in Alberta allow a combination of Chiropractic, Physiotherapy, Massage Therapy and Acupuncture to make up these treatments.
 So you can get a care plan that is developed specifically for your injury.
 If you have sustained a WAD2 you can use up to 21 treatments for the first section of your care.
 Sometimes you will need all of these treatments, but sometimes you don’t.

 It is our job to get you back to the way you were prior to the accident, if these initial treatments are not sufficient, we can ask your insurance for more.
 The next section of care is called Section B and is typically described in terms of dollar amounts.
-For example: chiropractic care is authorized for an additional $1000 in Alberta.
-Massage is $350.
-Acupuncture is $350 but with Physiotherapy, the dollar amount is substantially more.
+For example, chiropractic care is authorized for an additional $1000 in Alberta.
+Massage is $350 and Acupuncture is $350 but with Physiotherapy, the dollar amount is substantially more.
 The catch: This dollar amount is secondary to any personal benefits (Blue Cross, Great West Life, Work Benefits) that you might have.
 This means you have to bill your personal benefits first, and once these are used up, then we can send the additional balance to the auto insurance company.

 The math seems daunting at times…but remember Step 1: Don’t Panic….We do this all the time!